Essy24UK/Essysprograms/README.md

     Download the tool.
     Extract the files:
     Unzip the downloaded file to a directory of your choice.
     Open the application:
-        Run the .exe file to get started.
+    Run the .exe file as ADMINISTRATOR to get started.

 🛠️ Features